Welcome to RennTech.org Community, Guest

 - VIN Option Lookups (limited)

-JFP in PA replied to longrowe's topic in 996 Series (Carrera, Carrera 4, Carrera 4S, Targa)I would suspect your voltage regulator is on its way out.
-A cheap and easy fix.
+JFP in PA replied to thormann's topic in 996 Series (Carrera, Carrera 4, Carrera 4S, Targa)I would agree.
+You only rarely find nothing has moved.